 Rigid plans are also counterproductive because they make it difficult to quickly change the work when something goes wrong.
 Besides, they also put enormous pressure on the product owner and the developers which damages their productivity.

 2) Incorrect Assumptions

 Every project begins with a vision of what the output is supposed to look like.
 This vision is based on certain assumptions about what would be most useful to the customer.

 But that’s all they are – assumptions.

 The truth is, human beings are not great at predicting what they want.
 The only way a customer will actually know what’s useful to them, is through actually using the product.

-In traditional software development, you spend months building a tool based on assumptions about what your customers want.
+In traditional software development, you spend months of work building a tool based on assumptions about what your customers want.

 And if you are wrong?
-Your customers reject your product and you lose millions of dollars.
+Your customers reject your product and you lose millions of dollars of project work.